-An 82km trail in the Pureora Forest in the North Island of New Zealand, the Timber Trail is designed mainly for mountain bikers but is slowly but surely becoming a known hiking trail.
+An 85km trail in the Pureora Forest in the North Island of New Zealand, the Timber Trail is designed mainly for mountain bikers but people do ask the question – can you walk the Timber Trail?

 Beginning at the Pureora Village in the northern section of the Pureora Forest Park, the trail makes its way south-west where it ends in a small town called Ongarue.

 I think there are three things that I really like about this trail:

 - It’s well-signed

 - There are plenty of places to stay (huts, campsites, and lodges)

 - The many bridges and swing bridges that you cross

 There is nothing worse than hitting a trail that has little-to-no signage on it.
 You won’t have this issue on the Timber Trail in New Zealand.